Callum027/ansible-collection-palworld-dedicated-server/README.md

 ### `callum027.palworld_dedicated_server.uninstall`

-This stops the Palworld Dedicated Server instance (if running), and completely removes all containers, service users, and files related to Palworld Dedicated Server from the target hosts.
+This stops the Palworld Dedicated Server instance (if running), and completely removes all containers, and files related to Palworld Dedicated Server from the target hosts.

 **This playbook will irrecoverably remove Palworld Dedicated Server and the save data